-- Write a skeleton form of class FSArray. - The package header & source files: #ifndef, #include, etc. - The class definition. - Definitions of all public types. - Prototypes and dummy definitions for all public functions. - As time permits, begin implementing functionality. - Declarations of data members and comments indicating class invariants. - Definitions for functions that do not copy/move/swap or resize the array. - Definitions for member functions push_back & pop_back.
+- Write a skeleton form of class FSArray. - The package header & source files: #ifndef, #include, etc. - The class definition. - Definitions of all public types. - Prototypes and dummy definitions for all public functions.
+Use explicit and noexcept where appropriate. - As time permits, begin implementing functionality. - Declarations of data members and comments indicating class invariants. - Definitions for functions that do not copy/move/swap or resize the array. - Definitions for member functions push_back & pop_back.